Sreyash234/KAIROS--THE-FAST-LINE-FOLLOWING-ROBOT/README.md

 _____________________________

 SENSOR ARRAYS CONNECTIONS:
-Ensure your wires match this "Left-to-Right" physical flow.
-The code assumes **Pin 0 in the array is the Left-most sensor**.

 - **Far Left (Wing):** Sensor Board A7  Nano **D8**

 - **Left Center:** Sensor Board A6 Nano **A0**